Erase video memory on shutdown

 Do we have details about the hardware and graphics drivers?

-#12 Updated by cypherpunks almost 3 years ago
+#12 Updated by cypherpunks about 3 years ago

 The code by the palinopsia PoC to read from VRAM might be a useful starting point to instead write into it at shutdown time.